tianocore/edk2/MdePkg/Library/StackCheckLib/Readme.md

 temporary RAM phase of the boot process.
 It is always preferable to use one of the dynamic stack cookie entry points when possible.

+This document is intended as a user's guide, see the [theory of operations document](./TheoryOfOperations.md) for a detailed breakdown of functionality.

 ### StackCheckLib

 `StackCheckLib` provides the stack cookie checking functionality per architecture and